gostratasphere/project-pierre/frontend/README.md

+## Setup Instructions (Stratasphere)

+In order to get this frontend running, please make sure git clone the directory and then run npm install from within the repository.
+This will create a local copy that you can develop against.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>